Skip to main content

 Your ROSbot is assembled, but to get it ready to work, you need to provide a power supply and attach the antenna.

-To mount batteries:
+To mount the batteries:

 • turn ROSbot upside down